If you're enrolled in Medicaid or the Children’s Health Insurance Program (CHIP), here are some things to know about coverage and care.

 For most questions, contact your state Medicaid or CHIP agency.
-When you visit these pages, pick your state from the dropdown menu.

 Talk to your doctor or pharmacist.
-They may also be able to answer questions about what services are covered.
+They may be able to answer questions about what services are covered.

 Using emergency services: In an emergency, you should get care from the closest hospital that can help you.
 The law requires providers offering emergency services to examine you to determine if your medical condition is life threatening and provide medical care until your life is no longer in danger.

 When to contact your state Medicaid or CHIP agency

 Issues to take to your state Medicaid or CHIP agency include:

 You didn’t get an enrollment card and aren’t sure you’re covered

 You can’t find a doctor who accepts Medicaid or CHIP, or you can’t get an appointment

 You want to know if a service or product is covered